The Long Rain: Reception

 Rob Fletcher uses the opening paragraph, in which Bradbury describes the rain of Venus with phrases like: "It was a hard rain, a perpetual rain, a sweating and steaming rain; it was a mizzle, a downpour, a fountain, a whipping in the eyes, an undertow at the ankles; it was a rain to drown all rains and the memory of rains" to illustrate the fact that Bradbury turns the rain into an "ominous force" that "threatens [the character's] very survival".

 "The Long Rain", as a story, is a "typical Bradbury space yarn".
 His presentation of Venus as being rain-soaked has been proven wrong by more modern science, but was in line with the scientific views of the time.
 The story was one in a large number of stories by many science fiction writers of the time that presented an "orthodoxy" that although it would be much more difficult than Mars, humans would fight to colonize Venus.
 While his description of Venus is not scientifically accurate, "Bradbury's power of description makes it real enough".

 Adaptations

 In 1969, Jack Smight directed a film adaptation of The Illustrated Man in which "The Long Rain" was one of three Bradbury stories placed within the framing story.
 The film, starring Rod Steiger who was an acquaintance of Bradbury, was both a critical and financial failure.

 In 1992, the story was adapted for television, appearing as an episode in the series The Ray Bradbury Theater and starring Marc Singer, with Bradbury providing the introduction.
-Due to the discoveries of the true nature of Venus, since the story was originally published, all references to the planet being Venus, in this adaptation, were dropped.
-Instead the planet was said to be in another solar system.
+As the original setting of Venus was no longer credible, the story was instead set on a planet in another solar system.